CtrlK

 Completeness

-Clearly answers 'what' (draft structured grant proposals from research ideas, supporting multiple funding agencies) and 'when' (explicit 'Use when...' clause with specific trigger phrases and a general condition about turning research ideas into funding applications).
+Clearly answers both 'what' (draft structured grant proposals from research ideas and literature, supporting multiple funding agencies) and 'when' (explicit 'Use when...' clause with specific trigger phrases and the general case of turning research ideas into funding applications).

 3 / 3